 The Company has been granted, by the Mineral Resources Department ("MRD") of Fiji, five exploration licenses (Special Prospecting Licenses or "SPL's") for the Tuvatu, Delaikoro and Vunimoli properties.
 The Company's primary asset is the Tuvatu Gold Project located near Nadi on the island of Viti Levu (SPL's 1283, 1296 and 1465).
 The other projects being Delaikoro (SPL 1467) and Vunimoli (SPL 1468) are on the island of Vanua Levu and are in the early stages of exploration.

 Under the terms of the SPL's, the Company is required to spend a minimum threshold of expenditures on each of the licenses.
-Management submits exploration work to the MRD quarterly and has represented that these expenditure thresholds have been satisfied.
+Management submits exploration work to the MRD quarterly.